Scrambled Eggs with Cream Cheese – Extreme Protein!

 One of the reasons for this is that protein rich foods are very filling.
 Protein takes longer to digest than carbohydrates, the effect of which is that you will be full for far longer after eating a protein-rich meal than a meal that is all carbs.

-And if you’re full for longer, you’re less likely to snack between meals, and therefore more likely to lose weight.
+And if you’re full for longer, you’re less likely to snack between meals, and therefore more likely to lose weight (but if your body is asking for snacks, try one of our low fat snacks!).

 So if you want to optimise your scrambled eggs for weight loss, adding 2 tbsp of cream cheese to the mix brings the total to over 20g of protein, and the more protein the merrier!